hablaras/script.artwork.loader/README.md

 For example:
 clearlogo = "-clearlogo.jpg" instead of "-logo.png"

-This addon also gives you the possibility to create your own second-rate clearlogos, because getting a image approved on e.g. fanart.tv can be a pain because of the high quality they expect.
+This addon also gives you the possibility to create your own second-rate clearlogos, because getting an image approved on e.g. fanart.tv can be cumbersome because of the high level of quality they expect.

 It is also possible to use the same image for multiple artworks.